tesseract-ocr/tessdoc/ControlParams.md

 Characterized by **INIT** in its initialization macro.
 These parameters can **only** be set at the ` TessBaseAPI::Init ` function that takes a list of config files.

+*NOTE*: You can't change init only parameter with tesseract executable option `-c`.

 The rest can be set through ` TessBaseAPI::SetVariable ` and make 2 further groups:

 ### General parameters